 The biggest drawback is the speed of AMD processors.
 They are fast, but usually not fast enough to support everything that advanced gamers need.
 Even when overclocked, they are still slower, and you won’t get as impressive results.

 Yes, Intel processors are more expensive.
 In order to get a decent version, which will meet your gaming demands, you will need a much higher budget than in a case with AMD.

 While AMD is known for APUs, a combination of the Radeon graphics and a chip, Intel is less known in this field.
 However, even without it, these processors have shown better performances while being paired with super-demanding games.

 Overclocking is obviously possible with Intel processors, but most of them are either locked, or they offer a limited clocking capability.
 Yes, you can get it unlocked, but it is almost better to buy a new version.

 So, which one is the best?
-An average gamer won’t tell a difference, regardless of which processor he chooses.
+An average gamer won’t tell a difference, regardless of which processor they choose.
 Both manufacturers offer premium models, suitable for business and gaming purposes.
 If you are an occasional gamer, or you have a need to play standard and conventional games, AMD is perfectly fine.

-Now, if you are an advanced gamer who has a high budget at his disposal, Intel is the only choice to make.
+Now, if you are an advanced gamer, who has a high budget at his disposal, Intel is the choice to make.
 Their processors are faster and more sophisticated.
-This can be explained if we look at the R&D budgets of the companies.
-Intel has $3.2 while AMD $264 million per a quarter.
+This can be explained if we look at the R&D; budgets of the companies.
+Intel has $3.2 while AMD $264 million per quarter.